hashgraph/stablecoin-studio/sdk/README.md

 ### Pause
-Pauses a stable coin.
-None of the operations can be taken while the stable coin is in paused state.
+Pauses a stablecoin.
+None of the operations can be taken while the stablecoin is in paused state.
 The operating account must have the pause role.

 **Spec:**